Flep-Glop/rogue-resident-local/docs/updated-master-gdd.md

 ## EXECUTIVE SUMMARY

 Rogue Resident is an educational roguelike game that transforms medical physics education into a narrative-driven experience where expertise development is visualized as a growing constellation of interconnected knowledge.
-The game features a time-based system with focused choices, a Knowledge Constellation visualizing expertise development, and a progressive control system that rewards learning with increased agency.
+The game features a fluid time-based system, a Knowledge Constellation visualizing expertise development, and a progressive control system that rewards learning with increased agency.

-Core gameplay revolves around a day/night cycle where players complete educational activities during the Day Phase and develop their Knowledge Constellation while selecting Clinical Applications at night.
+Core gameplay revolves around a day/night cycle where players complete educational activities during the Day Phase and develop their Knowledge Constellation while selecting Applications at night.
 The game culminates in challenging boss encounters that test technical knowledge across all domains.

 ## PART 1: GAME OVERVIEW & CORE MECHANICS

 ### 1.1 Game Concept

 Rogue Resident is a narrative-driven educational roguelike where players build expertise in medical physics by developing a constellation of interconnected knowledge.
-The player assumes the role of a medical physics resident at Pacific Rim University Hospital, balancing daily activities, professional relationships, and knowledge development across a one-year residency.
+The player assumes the role of a medical physics resident at a prestigious west coast teaching hospital, balancing daily activities, professional relationships, and knowledge development across a one-year residency.

-The game consists of discrete days divided into a Day Phase (hospital activities) and a Night Phase (knowledge reflection and clinical application selection).
-Four major boss encounters punctuate the experience, appearing after each season, allowing players to test their knowledge against formidable challenges.
+The game consists of discrete days divided into a Day Phase (hospital activities) and a Night Phase (knowledge reflection and application selection).
+Four major boss encounters punctuate the experience, allowing players to test their knowledge against formidable challenges when they reach appropriate mastery levels.

 ### 1.2 Core Game Loop

 **Day Loop:**
-1. Wake up at 8am with daily schedule
+1. Wake up with visual day progression system
 2. Choose where to go/what activity to engage in
 3. Complete educational challenges to gain Insight/Knowledge
-4. Apply selected clinical applications (abilities) when appropriate
+4. Apply selected applications (abilities) when appropriate
-5. Advance time based on activity duration
+5. Advance time based on challenge completion
-6. Return to step 2 until end of day (5pm)
+6. Return to step 2 until end of day

 **Night Loop:**
 1. Knowledge Constellation (Observatory)
    - View newly discovered stars
    - Spend SP to unlock discovered stars
+   - Review etching collection
-   - Observe connections forming between stars
+   - Form connections between stars using etchings
    - Review mastery development
-2. Clinical Applications (Study Desk)
+2. Applications (Study Desk/Journal)
-   - Select 3 abilities to apply during the next day
+   - Select 3 cards to apply during the next day
+   - Place cards in journal slots
    - Review domain development
+3. Appearance (Wardrobe/Mirror)
+   - Customize character appearance
+   - Review unlocked customization options
-3. Sleep to advance to next day
+4. Sleep to advance to next day

 **Seasonal Loop:**
-1. Complete 20-25 days of progression
-2. Receive "Boss in 2 days" warning
+1. Build mastery through daily activities
+2. Receive boss availability notification at sufficient mastery
 3. Prepare for boss encounter
-4. Face boss encounter
+4. Face boss encounter when ready
 5. Advance to next season upon success

 ### 1.3 Core Systems Overview